Your Dedicated & Trusted Legal Team

 Why Did My ISP Send a Copyright Infringement Notice?

 If one’s ISP has sent a copyright infringement notice, then either their technology has detected infringing activity (usually based on visits to torrent sites and the like) or the copyright holder has sued the infringer, claiming someone has used the ISP’s network to download content illegally.
-Since, at least at the outset, all the ISP has is an I.P. address, they subpoena the ISP to legally force them to reveal the name of the account holder associated with that I.P. address so that they can name them in the lawsuit and hold them responsible directly (without having to go through the ISP).
+Since, at least at the outset, all the copyright holder has is an I.P address, they subpoena the ISP to legally force them to reveal the name of the account holder associated with that I.P. address so that they can name them in the lawsuit and hold them responsible directly (without having to go through the ISP).

 Understanding the Copyright Infringement Notice